orelrafa/Employee-Manager/README.md

 # OOP-Project
 OOP course project :D

-It's a very basic employee managment system that I made as the final course project.
-It's meant to show off all of the principles of OOP programming using Windows Form Application in Visual Studio, using the .NET framework.
+It's a very basic employee managment system that I made as the final project in my object oriented programming course. t's meant to show off all of the principles of OOP programming using Windows Form Application in Visual Studio and the .NET framework.

 How to use:
 -The Home section is where you can save or load existing data of employees.